-Property and Growth to address the concern that 'the current intellectual property framework might not be sufficiently well designed to promote innovation and growth in the UK economy'68.
-Among other concerns, the review recognised that copyright protection can unduly slow the dissemination of facts, data and ideas that are essential for innovation and economic growth.
-Subsequently, the UK Intellectual Property Office (IPO) conducted an assessment of the economic impact of removing copyright protection for certain public uses69.
-It estimated that reforms to copyright law could generate £250 million (€300 million) for the UK economy70.
-Introducing a copyright exception for TDM was predicted to reduce administrative costs associated with licensing while at the same time reducing delays to research; moreover, public authorities were expected to benefit from TDM research at a lower $cost^{69}$.
+&lt;sup>66 European Commission.
+Proposal for a Directive of the European Parliament and of the Council on copyright in the Digital Single Market other concerns, the review recognised that copyright protection can unduly slow the dissemination of facts, data and ideas that are essential for innovation and economic growth.
+Subsequently, the UK Intellectual Property Office (IPO) conducted an assessment of the economic impact of removing copyright protection for certain public uses.
+It estimated that reforms to copyright law could generate £250 million (€300 million) for the UK economy.
+Introducing a copyright exception for TDM was predicted to reduce administrative costs associated with licensing while at the same time reducing delays to research; moreover, public authorities were expected to benefit from TDM research at a lower $cost^{69}$ .